 They only relieve symptoms often with negative side effects…

-Our advanced stem cell therapies use your own stem cells to treat and slow down the progression of COPD so side effects are nearly nonexistent.
+Our advanced cellular therapies use your own cells to treat and slow down the progression of COPD so side effects are nearly nonexistent.

 They self-renew and replicate with the ability to form any type of tissue in the body.